-use coarse-grained models that are not able to accurately capture the effect of pad count and location [10, 44].
-Fig. 2 illustrates the type of effect that pad count and location can have on on-chip voltage noise.
-For this figure, we simulate a 16-core processor with our fine-grained model running a PDN-stressing workload for 100K cycles.
-We count the number of cycles in which a voltage emergency (defined for this figure as a cycle with an average voltage droop larger than 5% Vdd) occurs on the chip.
 Fig. 2a and 2b illustrate configurations with the same number of power supply pads, but only the latter case has optimized pad locations.
 Due to the sub-optimal allocation of pads, Fig. 2a experiences 6x more emergency cycles compared with Fig. 2b.
 Fig. 2c illustrates a configuration with optimized pad locations, but 40% fewer pad count than in Fig. 2b.
-Although the optimized locations in Fig. 2c prevent extreme voltage-noise hotspots, the system still experiences up to 3x more emergency cycles than Fig. 2c.
+Although the optimized locations in Fig. 2c prevent extreme voltagenoise hotspots, the system still experiences up to 3x more emergency cycles than Fig. 2c.
 Clearly, both pad count and pad locations have a large effect on on-chip voltage noise.

 Other researchers have studied the effect of C4 optimization during pre-RTL design.
-For example, Wang et al. [40] evaluated the impact of pad placement on chip IR drop and proposed an optimization algorithm to minimize global IR drop.
-Zhang et al. [45] also used IR drop as a figure of merit and examined the impact of C4 pad count on technology scaling.
+For example, Wang et al. [35] evaluated the impact of pad placement on chip IR drop and proposed an optimization algorithm to minimize global IR drop.
+Zhang et al. [39] also used IR drop as a figure of merit and examined the impact of C4 pad count on technology scaling.
 Although the PDN models used by these works are fine-grained enough to precisely model C4 pads, they cannot simulate a PDN's transient behavior.
 We will show in Sec.
 5 that evaluating only steady-state IR drop severely underestimates supply voltage noise and performance effects.
 In fact, we also show that IR drop is only a small component of runtime voltage noise.

-Runtime noise mitigation techniques have been proposed to either avoid excessive voltage noise [9, 24, 34], or recover from noise-induced errors [11].
-To reduce the energy overhead of guarding against worst case, several proposals [1,12,25] dynamically adjust circuit timing margins to save energy during average-case execution while guaranteeing functionality in the worst case.
+Runtime noise mitigation techniques have been proposed to either avoid excessive voltage noise [8, 21, 30], or recover from noise-induced errors [10].
+To reduce the energy overhead of guarding against worst case, several proposals [11, 22] dynamically adjust circuit timing margins to save energy during average-case execution while guaranteeing functionality in the worst case.
 We will evaluate both error recovery and margin adaptation methods and show the necessity of combining these into a hybrid strategy.

-3 VoltSpot
+3. VoltSpot

 VoltSpot takes as input a processor floorplan, described at the level of architectural units, pad locations, and a per-unit power trace, and calculates the transient current and voltage observed at each pad and within each architectural block; its model structure is illustrated in Figure 3.
 The typical regularity of the on-chip PDN's physical structure makes compact on-chip PDN modeling feasible.
-We adopt a well-accepted methodology [10,14,15] that models the Vdd and ground nets as separate regular 2D circuit meshes.
+We adopt a well-accepted methodology [9, 13] that models the Vdd and ground nets as separate regular 2D circuit meshes.
 C4 pads are modeled as individual resistor-inductor branches attached to on-chip grid nodes, and on-chip decoupling capacitors as distributed capacitors connecting the Vdd and ground grids.
 Ideal current sources model the load (i.e., the power of the switching transistors and associated leakage), and the current values are calculated as $I = \frac{Power}{SupplyVoltage}$.
 Compared with on-chip wires, vias have much lower impedance due to their size.
 For this reason, VoltSpot ignores their resistance and inductance.
 We note that this abstraction significantly reduces the problem size and thus enables application-level noise simulation.

 Since our main focus is the on-chip PDN, we model off-chip components such as the package with lumped RLC elements and assume the PCB provides an ideal power supply.
-VoltSpot therefore captures both mid- (package) and high-frequency (on-chip) responses of the PDN [33].
+VoltSpot therefore captures both mid- (package) and high-frequency (on-chip) responses of the PDN [29].
 Like other pre-RTL tools, VoltSpot assumes that power density is uniform within each architectural block.
 This assumption can be relaxed by simply providing a higher-resolution power map.